 The fully documented iQunet APIs give you the power to get the exact data you demand.
 Powerful developer tools help you to tailor the data to your needs.

-iQunet introduces a major breakthrough in wireless, battery-powered sensors and network technology to manage assets in industry and buildings. iQunet’s easy-fit sensors measure physical machine parameters (such as bearing vibration, temperature, proximity, rotation, humidity, inclination, and others).
+iQunet introduces a major breakthrough in wireless, battery-powered sensors and network technology to manage assets in industry. iQunet’s easy-fit sensors measure physical machine parameters (such as bearing vibration, temperature, proximity, rotation, inclination, and others).
 There are many benefits for your business including:

-The wireless and battery-powered iQunet sensors can be mounted on machines, rotating equipment, and other important assets within an industrial plant, or on walls inside work and livings spaces.
+The wireless and battery-powered iQunet sensors can be mounted on machines, rotating equipment, and other important assets within an industrial plant.
 A network, which navigates around obstacles and through walls, is formed automatically by the sensors.

 Key advantages of the iQunet network communication protocol are: